jameswomack/restify-ensure-login/README.md

 #### Log In and Return To

-This middleware integrates seamlessly with [Passport](http://passportjs.org/).
+This middleware integrates seamlessly with [Passport Restify](https://github.com/jameswomack/passport-restify).
 Simply mount Passport's `authenticate()` middleware at the login route.

     app.get('/login', function(req, res) {